vmware-archive/kubeless/docs/runtimes.md

 For python we use [Bottle](https://bottlepy.org) and we also add routes for health check and monitoring metrics.

+#### Advanced: Custom TLS/SSL Certificates

+Python supports terminating SSL connections at the function runtime.
+To enable this advanced feature, set the `CERT_FILE_PATH` and `KEY_FILE_PATH` environment variables to cert and key file paths.
+Note that operators are responsible for mounting these files at these specified paths.
+Examples options include using a Mutating Admission Controller to modify pod specs at creation time, or modifying the yaml returned by `kubectl get functions <function-name>` to include volume mounts.
+Regardless, this is an advanced feature, with minimal support by the Kubeless maintainers.

 ### Ruby

 #### Example